TristanWebber/garage_monitor/esp_bare_c/README.md

 	esptool.py -p $(PORT) -b 460800 --before default_reset --after hard_reset --chip esp32c3 erase_flash
 ```

+For this to work, we need to run the esp_idf export.sh script, and export the path of the SDK and upload port before using.
 So...
 The moment of truth...
 With a LED and 220R resistor wired to GPIO2, we can do the following:

 ```bash
 export SDK=~/your_path_to/garage_monitor/esp_bare_c/sdk